odhondt/PolSAR-BLF/README.md

 - The input format is .cimg which is a binary file with a simple header.

 - The simplest way to use our code is to first convert your data to the .rat format with the RADAR-TOOLS software (http://sourceforge.net/projects/radartools.berlios/).
-Then you can use the functions `import_rat` and `cimg2rat` that can be found in the directory `io_rat` to convert to and from cimg.
+Then you can use the functions `import_rat` and `export_rat` that can be found in the directory `io_rat` to convert to and from cimg.
 Invoking these programs with `-h` option will display help.

 - **IMPORTANT:** The input data must be in the form of a 3x3 polarimetric covariance or coherency matrix with a minimum number of looks equal to the dimension of the matrix so that the matrices are full rank.